5 Ways the Pandemic will Change-Holiday Shopping

 October 10, 2021 | By Amber Aldrich

 A year ago, we were entering a holiday season full of unknowns.
-With cases on the rise, and without a widely available vaccine, we knew the holiday season would be unlike years past.
-Gatherings were small or cancelled altogether.
+Last season’s gatherings were small or cancelled altogether.
 Black Friday shopping crowds were nonexistent.
 Holiday events were called off.

-A year later, with Delta variant concerns persisting, business and marketers are left wondering what version of “normal” this holiday season will bring.
+A year later, with Delta variant concerns persisting, business and marketers may be unsure of what this holiday season will bring.

-In a recent client event, The Seattle Times Media Solutions gave five predictions on how COVID-19 will change the holiday shopping season in 2021, and perhaps forever.
+In a recent client event, The Seattle Times Media Solutions outlined five predictions on how the pandemic has changed holiday shopping habits.

 - Probably the most obvious – eCommerce shopping has accelerated and will continue to grow.
 During the pandemic, eCommerce spending increased by 32.4% and in 2021, it will again grow by a predicted 17.9%, according to That equates to about 15% of all retail sales that will occur online, a percentage that is predicted to grow to nearly a quarter of all sales by 2025.